Your first pilgrimage? This is what you need to know.

 The main season for pilgrimage in Norway is in the summer between 1st June and 1st September.

-Routes that go over the mountains have an even shorter season due to snow and snowmelt (for example, Dovre mountain on Gudbrandsdalsleden should not be crossed before mid June), and the accommodations may be closed, while some other routes are accessible and have open accommodations also in the spring and autumn.
+Routes that cross mountains have a shorter season due to snow and snowmelt, and the accommodations may be closed (for example, Dovre mountain on Gudbrandsdalsleden is not safe to cross before mid June).
+On other routes, some sections are accessible and have open accommodations also in spring and autumn.
 Find out more in the pages about each individual trail.

 Does it cost money, and do I have to register?

 No, the trails are free to use and open to everyone.
-They are mostly part of existing paths and roads.
-The prices of accommodation and meals along the way will vary.
-You can choose to sleep and eat at luxurious places, or find cheaper accommodation in hostels or campsites.
+They are mostly part of existing roads and trails.
+The prices of accommodation and meals along the way will vary; You can choose to sleep and eat at luxurious places, or find cheaper accommodation in hostels or campsites.
 Several places along the path have discounts for pilgrims.

 Most pilgrims bring a pilgrim passport to document their journey by collecting stamps at accommodations and churches along the way.